 During part of Helen Clark's term as prime minister, women also occupied the top public posts of leader of the opposition (Jenny Shipley) and chief justice (Sian Elias).
-As a result, some commentators believed that the 'glass ceiling' that had traditionally blocked women from reaching the uppermost positions in public life and business had finally been shattered.
-This cartoon from 2000 illustrates the determination that helped Helen Clark to achieve her goals.
-After Clark's departure from Parliament in 2009, she became the first woman to head the UN Development Programme, the third-highest UN position.
+As a result, some commentators believed that the 'glass ceiling' that had traditionally blocked women from reaching the highest positions in public life and business had finally been shattered.
+This cartoon from 2000 illustrates the determination that helped Clark achieve her goals.
+After her departure from Parliament in 2009, she became the first woman to head the UN Development Programme, the third-highest position at the United Nations.

 Te whakamahi i tēnei tūemi